 Possible Alternative Grades

-Is 303 stainless corrosion resistance?
+303 stainless steel corrosion resistance?

 Good resistance to mildly corrosive atmospheres, but significantly less than sus 304 due to the sulphur addition; the sulphide inclusions act as pit initiation sites. sus 303 should not be exposed to marine or other similar environments, as these will result in rapid pitting corrosion.
 Because the sulphide inclusions in sus303 are primarily aligned along the rolling direction the corrosion resistance is particularly reduced in cross-sections.

-Grade 303, like other common austenitic stainless steels, is subject to stress corrosion cracking in chloride containing environments above about 60°C.
+Stainless steel 303, like other common austenitic stainless steels, is subject to stress corrosion cracking in chloride containing environments above about 60°C.

 Good oxidation resistance in intermittent service to 760°C and in continuous service to 870°C. Continuous use in 425-860°C range not usually recommended due to carbide precipitation – ss303 usually does not have a low carbon content so is susceptible to sensitisation.

-Is 303 stainless steel heat treatable?
+303 stainless steel heat treatable?

 Solution Treatment (Annealing) – Heat to 1010-1120°C and cool rapidly.
 This grade cannot be hardened by thermal treatment.

 Not generally recommended but, if unavoidable and a lower strength can be tolerated, use Ss 308L or SS 309 electrodes.
 AS 1554.6 does not pre-qualify welding of SS 303.
 Welds must be annealed for maximum corrosion resistance.

 What is the difference between 303 and 304 and 316 stainless steel?

 SUS303 is a free-machining grade of 304 stainless steel that contains added sulphur or selenium.
 The addition of sulphur or selenium increases the machinability.
 Its composition contains at minimum 17% Chromium, 8% nickel, and 0.15% Sulphur/Selenium.